codeforpdx/symptomsurvey_frontend/README.md

 *This is information about how Google Maps is used in the frontend of the project.*

-[react-google-maps](https://tomchentw.github.io/react-google-maps) is used simplify Google Maps API as a component to display a cluster map of search results.
+[react-google-maps](https://tomchentw.github.io/react-google-maps) is used to simplify Google Maps API as a component to display a cluster map of search results.